-Combined with the line’s already stunning design elements, the Dell XPS 15 (2020) has become a paragon of excellence.
-And, if you’re not married to the macOS environment, switching to the Dell XPS 15 (2020) is an easy recommendation for most people.
+To put simply, the Dell XPS 15 (2020) has become a paragon of Windows laptop excellence.
+If you’re not married to the macOS environment, it’s a top-notch choice for professionals, creative and otherwise.

 Price and availability